 - Fluency and Coherence

-- Fluency – how good you are at keeping talking at the right speed and whether you repeat yourself, hesitate, and/or self-correct.
+- Fluency -This determines how good the candidate is at keeping talking at the right speed and whether you repeat yourself, hesitate, and/or self-correct.

 - Coherence/cohesion – how good you are at connecting your ideas together using linking words and transitions.

-Another extreme is trying to go back and correct every single mistake you make.
+- Don’t try to go back and correct every mistake you make

 - In Part 1 make sure your answers are as long as one or two developed sentences. –the examiner is assessing where you are in this section, band 6 or 7?